containers/podman/CONTRIBUTING.md

 code changes.
 But only if those smaller ones make sense as stand-alone PRs.

 Regardless of the type of PR, all PRs should include:
-* well documented code changes
+* well documented code changes.
 * additional testcases.
-Ideally, they should fail w/o your code change applied
+Ideally, they should fail w/o your code change applied.
+  (With a few exceptions, CI hooks will block your PR unless your change includes files named `*_test.go` or under the `test/` subdirectory.
+To bypass this block, include the string `[NO TESTS NEEDED]` in your commit message).
-* documentation changes
+* documentation changes.

 Squash your commits into logical pieces of work that might want to be reviewed separate from the rest of the PRs.
 But, squashing down to just one commit is ok